tnebooks/10th-science/content.en/nervous-system/_index.md

 ![](image2.png)

-The nervous system is made up of nervous tissues.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The nervous system is made up of nervous tissues.
 It is formed of three distinct components namely the neurons, neuroglia and nerve fibres.

-**Learning Objectives**

-At the end of the lesson the students will be able to : ‹‹ Admire nervous system as the control and coordinating centre of the

-body. ‹‹ Learn the components of the nervous system. ‹‹ Analyse the transmission of nerve impulses. ‹‹ Understand the divisions of human nervous system. ‹‹ Interpret the different sections of brain which handle different functions. ‹‹ Know the significance of reflex action and its operative pathway.

->NERVOUS SYSTEM

 (i) **Neuron or nerve cell:** A neuron or nerve cell is the structural and functional unit of the nervous system.
 It is the longest cell of the human body with a length of over 100mm.
 These cells are highly specialised to detect, receive and transmit different kinds of stimuli.
 Information is conducted through neurons in the form of electrical impulses from one part of the body to another.